BryanNsoh/academic-claim-analyzer/query_formulation_guide.md

       - core
       - arxiv
       - semantic_scholar
-    min_year: 2012
+    min_year: 2010
     max_year: 2025

 requests:

-  - id: fuzzy_logic_irrigation_scheduling
+  - id: fuzzy_logic_irrigation
     queries:
-      - "Fuzzy logic specifically for agricultural irrigation scheduling with real field trials"
+      - "Fuzzy logic specifically for agricultural irrigation scheduling with real-world field data"
-      - "Comparisons of Mamdani fuzzy irrigation control vs threshold-based methods measuring water usage"
+      - "Comparisons of Mamdani fuzzy irrigation control vs threshold-based or PID methods with numeric results"
-      - "Pilot-scale demonstration of fuzzy logic for crop water management, including yield metrics"
+      - "Pilot-scale or greenhouse trials applying fuzzy logic for water management in crops"
-      - "Fuzzy membership function design for soil moisture and canopy temperature in irrigation scheduling"
+      - "Rule-based fuzzy membership functions for soil moisture and crop stress factors in irrigation scheduling"
-      - "Quantitative performance results of fuzzy irrigation strategies in horticulture or row crops"
-      - "Real-world adoption of fuzzy irrigation scheduling with data on water savings"
-      - "Implementation details of fuzzy logic controllers for farmland water management"
-      - "Empirical evaluation of fuzzy vs. manual irrigation with yield or water efficiency improvements"
+      - "Any study demonstrating fuzzy logic and water-saving outcomes in agriculture"

     ranking_guidance: >
-      MANDATORY DOMAIN RESTRICTION:
-        - Paper MUST explicitly apply fuzzy logic to the scheduling or control of irrigation in an agricultural context (fields, greenhouses, horticulture, orchard).
-        - Any fuzzy logic application not addressing irrigation water management is irrelevent, rank it at the bottom.

-      TOP-RANK CRITERIA:
-        1. Highest rank if real or pilot-scale data is explicitly provided: measured water usage, yield data, stress metrics, or soil moisture results.
-        2. Extra priority if comparing fuzzy scheduling to other standard or conventional methods (timer-based, threshold, PID) with numeric performance metrics.
-        3. Must detail membership functions, rules, or defuzzification steps specifically for irrigation scheduling.
-Vague references to “fuzzy logic” alone are insufficient.

-      PENALTIES / LOWER RANK:
+      1. This request is ONLY about “fuzzy logic methods for irrigation scheduling in agriculture.”
+If a paper does not explicitly confirm it applies fuzzy logic (in any variant: Mamdani, Sugeno, etc.) to agricultural irrigation or water management, it must be deprioritized or effectively filtered out.

+      2. The topmost rank goes to papers that demonstrate fuzzy irrigation scheduling in real-world or pilot-scale agricultural settings with actual crops, water stress metrics, or field data.
+Among these:
+           - The more comprehensive the discussion of membership functions, rulesets, crop stress factors, and success metrics (like water savings, yield, or stress reduction), the better.
-        - If only a theoretical or simulation approach with no real data, rank it lower than those with actual field or greenhouse experiments.
+           - If a study only simulates or uses a purely laboratory hydroponic approach without a real crop or real farmland environment, it is still valid if it explicitly states "irrigation scheduling" in the context of agriculture, but it ranks lower than full field or greenhouse trials.

+      3. Next in priority are those that compare fuzzy-based irrigation to other scheduling methods (like threshold triggers, PID, or standard ET-based approaches).
+The presence of a performance comparison with numeric results or at least robust methodology for measuring irrigation outcomes is a plus.

+      4. If a paper uses fuzzy logic for general agriculture tasks but NOT specifically for irrigation scheduling (e.g., fuzzy logic for fertilizer control or pest management only), rank it significantly lower (close to the bottom).

+      5. If a paper claims “fuzzy irrigation” but does not detail the rule-base or membership functions, or does not present any real or simulated performance metrics, it should rank lower than those with clear methodological detail.
+Real empirical validation (even partial) outranks purely conceptual or heuristic approaches.

-        - If the paper’s domain is not irrigation scheduling (pest control, fertilization, or an entirely different domain), place it near the bottom or exclude.
+      6. If the paper’s domain is not agriculture or not about irrigation (for example, fuzzy logic for auto-braking systems or fuzzy logic for medical diagnosis), that is completely irrelevant; it should end up at the bottom of the rankings or excluded entirely.

+      7. Whenever multiple relevant studies exist, we prefer the most recent (2015–present) especially if they use modern hardware or data-logging, or mention IoT-based sensors.
+But older pioneering papers that still strongly match “fuzzy logic in irrigation scheduling” can rank high if they are seminal references with data.

+      8. Any mention of “water-saving results” or “crop yield improvements” plus fuzzy logic scheduling is a key bonus.
+         The more robust the result, the higher the priority.

     exclusion_criteria:
-      no_irrigation_context:
+      fuzzy_not_irrigation:
         type: boolean
-        description: "Exclude if the paper does not explicitly apply fuzzy logic to irrigation scheduling."
+        description: "Exclude or deprioritize if fuzzy logic is NOT explicitly about irrigation scheduling in agriculture."

     information_extraction:
       fuzzy_inference_type: